MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: MaskControl

-To achieve more accurate and generalizable spatial control, we propose directly optimizing the logits of the motion token classifier along with the motion codebook, while keeping the rest of the network frozen.
-The goal is to enhance control precision by further reducing the discrepancy between the generated motion and the desired control objectives.
-This approach does not require pretraining on specific spatial control signals, allowing the model to handle arbitrary, out-of-distribution spatial signals during inference, enabling new control tasks such as obstacle avoidance in a zero-shot manner.
+The goal of inference-time \textit{Logits Optimization} is to enhance control precision by further reducing the discrepancy between the generated motion and the desired control objectives.
+This approach does not require pretraining on specific tasks, allowing the model to handle arbitrary objective functions during inference, enabling new control tasks in a zero-shot manner.

-The core idea behind logit editing is to update the learned logits through gradient-guided optimization during inference, allowing manipulation of the conditional motion distribution.
-This ensures that the generated motion, sampled from the adjusted distribution, aligns closely with the input control signals.
-The optimization process is initialized with the logits obtained from masked consistency training, and these logits are iteratively updated to minimize the consistency loss.
+The core idea behind \textit{Logits Optimization} is to update the learned logits through gradient-guided optimization during inference, perturbing the motion token distribution.
+Optimizing logits makes optimization during unmasking process possible since the process requires conversion between transformer token for unmask sampling and codebook embedding for motion reconstruction, as shown in Fig. \ref{fig:architecture}.
+The optimization process is initialized with the logits obtained from conditioned masked transformer with \textit{Logits Regularizer}, and these logits are iteratively updated to minimize the motion consistency loss $L_s$.

-At each iteration \( i \), the logits \(l_i\) are updated using the following gradient-based approach:
+At each iteration \( m \), the logits \(l_m\) are updated using the following gradient-based approach:

-where \( \eta \) controls the magnitude of the updates to the logits, while \( L_s(l_i, s) \) represents the gradient of the objective function with respect to the logits \(l\) at iteration \( p \).
-This refinement process continues over \( P \) iterations.
-Similarly, we can also edit the entries in motion codebook to minimize the consistency loss:
+where \( \eta \) controls the magnitude of the updates to the logits, while \( L_s(l_m, s) \) represents the gradient of the objective function w.r.t. the logits \(l_m\).
+This refinement process continues over $I$ iterations.
+Similarly, in the last unmask step, optimizing embeddings from the codebook space directly is possible.
+We can directly optimize the embedding:

-where $e_c$ represents the embedding in the codebook space.
-Our experiments demonstrate that combining joint logits and codebook editing results in the best performance.
+where $e$ represents the embedding in the codebook space.
+For zero-shot objective control, loss function $L_s$ can be replaced with any arbitrary objective function.